alexandertomsovic/alexandertomsovic/README.md

 - Fullstack software engineer at [**WelcomeJPEG**](https://welcomejpeg.com).
 - Creator of the [**Instock App**](https://instockapp.org) and [**LexBot**](https://lexbot.org).
 - Founder of [**A.R.T.
 Corp, LLC**](https://alextomsovic1.wixsite.com/artcorp).
-- Minted the [**Potted Plants NFT Project**](https://opensea.io/pottedplantsnft) that plants a real tree whenever an NFT is minted or sold.

 ## Hobbies
 - Quite interested in the future and applications of AI and ML.